mvolkmann/blog/src/prolog.md

 )).
 ```

-TODO: Continue reviewing this section from here.

-DCGs can be used for parsing by describing a relationship
+DCGs can be used for parsing text by describing
-between lists of characters and syntax trees.
+a relationship between lists of characters and syntax trees.

-Grammar bodies can contain Prolog goals in curly braces.

-To enable termination it is sometimes useful to include `{false}`.
+This makes them ideal for parsing programming language syntax
+and producing an abstract syntax tree (AST).

+### DCG Rule Termination

+Some grammar rules do not naturally terminate.
-Another way to achieve termination is to use a different execution strategy
+One way to cause them to terminate is to use
-such as "SLG resolution".
+a different execution strategy such as "SLG resolution".
 To enable this, execute the following:

 ```prolog